systemik/JeeS3Dom/README.md

 Gear S3 Jeedom Web App

-You should import this in TIZEN IDE
+You should import this in TIZEN IDE (Tizen Studio)

 You have to change the following :